dlfelps/go-test-tutorial/README.md

 This project uses GitHub Actions for continuous integration and delivery:

-- Builds and tests the code on multiple Go versions (1.17 to 1.20)
+- Builds and tests the code with Go 1.19
 - Runs unit tests, benchmarks, and static code analysis
+- Generates test coverage reports
 - Checks for race conditions and proper formatting
 - Builds cross-platform binaries for Linux, Windows, and macOS
-- Automatically creates releases when new tags are pushed
+- Prepares releases for tagged versions

 You can see the current build status at the top of this README.